Skip to main content

 Conclusion

-The AnimatedSprite class provides a way to manage multiple animations from a single SpriteSheet.
+The AnimatedSprite class provides a powerful way to manage multiple animations from a single SpriteSheet.
 By encapsulating the animation logic within the AnimatedSprite, it simplifies the process of updating, drawing, and controlling animations.
-This makes it easier to handle transitions and events within your animations.
-Using the IAnimationController interface and its event triggers, you can create animations that react to game events and user inputs.